Skip to main content

 Create an asthma action plan

-Whatever the time of year, if you've noticed your asthma getting worse, now might be the time for an asthma review.
-Make a note of what's going on around you when symptoms occur and book a GP appointment to discuss your personal triggers.
+Whatever the time of year, if you've noticed your asthma getting worse, you should have an asthma review.
+Make a note of what's going on around you when symptoms occur and book a doctor's appointment to discuss your personal triggers.
+Your doctor can help you manage your asthma action plan, to keep your asthma under control as best as possible and lower your chances of having an asthma attack.

 Foster adds that asthma management has moved more towards prevention than relief.
-Your prevention inhaler, if you've been prescribed one, is your secret weapon during the winter months, making your airways less sensitive and lowering the risk of an asthma attack.
+Your prevention inhaler - if you've been prescribed one - is your secret weapon during the winter months.
+This makes your airways less sensitive and lowers the likelihood of an asthma attack.
 You should also take your reliever inhaler with you wherever you go.

-"If you need your reliever inhaler more than a few times a month you should see your doctor to get an asthma review," says Foster.
-"Also keep an emergency oral steroid and antibiotic pack at home if you are prone to chest infections.
-In the acute stage, if your inhalers are not working and you are still short of breath or wheezy, do not wait - seek medical help immediately."
+"If you need your reliever inhaler more than a few times a month, you should see your doctor to get an asthma review," says Foster.
+"Also your doctor may prescribe an emergency oral steroid and antibiotic pack to keep at home if you are prone to chest infections.
+In the acute stage, if your inhalers are not working and you are still short of breath or wheezy - seek medical help immediately."

 The winter months may not be your favourite time of year if you have asthma.
 However, with the right asthma action plan in place, you have every chance of keeping symptoms at bay as the temperature plummets.